sdslabs/sdslabs.github.com/_posts/2019/2019-12-14-recruitment-drive-2019.md

 We provide you with five different methods of landing an interview at SDSLabs during the Recruitment Drive.
 These methods are:

-* Placing amongst selected teams at the SDSLabs' Syntax Error Hackathon 2019
+* Being amongst the teams at the SDSLabs' Syntax Error Hackathon 2019
 * Completing SDSLabs' Winter of Code 2019
 * Completing SDSlabs' Makers 2020
-* Placing amongst the top students at any of our competitions mentioned below
+* Placing top at any of our competitions mentioned below
 * Placing amongst the top students in SDS' Recruitment Test and Design problem statement submissions

 ## Syntax Error